SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Logging

 Up to the point where the properties file is read the verbosity is set to ERROR.
 After that point the `VERBOSITY` setting of the properties file will take place.

+### Patching rlm_exec for higher `timeout’

+Refer to the technical documentations in case you need to patch the FreeRADIUS server rlm_exec module to allow higher timeout value.
+Instruction files can be found here [docs/](docs/).